wittend/runmag-2026/README.md

 Full documentation: https://runmag-2026.readthedocs.io/en/latest/index.html

-### [ A newer version of code for working with TAPR sourced magnetometers PSWS DASI2 project can be found at: https://github.com/wittend/mag-usb  ]
+##### A different variant for working with TAPR sourced magnetometers in the PSWS DASI2 project can be found at: https://github.com/wittend/mag-usb

 This is a program intended to assist in testing the PNI RM3100 geomagnetic sensor.